Γaian Confederation, the first 1500 years

 - New and Old Worlds

-- Anglosphere (Australia, New Zealand, England, Northern Ireland, The Blue United States (the blue states and provinces), Red America)
+- Anglosphere — Australia, New Zealand, England, Northern Ireland, Old North America (the Blue States and Provinces and Red America)

 - Europe (possibly including Turkey, Caucasus, Ukraine)